-I'd been planning to write up the last three Fringe episodes of this season, which reportedly form one continued story, both to quell persistent requests from friends and as practice for potential weekly reviews come autumn now that Fox has renewed the show.
-A few things (LSD not being one them) conspired to convince me that it was a good idea to start early with last night's episode.
+I'd been planning to write up the last three Fringe episodes of this season, which reportedly form one continued story, both to quell persistent requests made by friends and as practice for potential weekly reviews come autumn now that Fox has renewed the show.
+A few things conspired to convince me that it was a good idea to start early with last night's episode.
 Here's a bit of background to save us all from recap fatigue in future chapter-specific editions.

 My initial essay on Fringe — an earlier post on its glyphs notwithstanding — came midway through Season Two.
 While I'll run down some of the salient plot points that have taken center stage since then, it provides a good overview of my thoughts on the first half of the series to date.
 To folks reading this who are unfamiliar with the show: You're going to be confused, for sure, and you're missing an excellent television experience.
 I highly recommend catching up via downloads or DVD; both Fringe and Supernatural (which is nearing the conclusion of a welcome albeit weak-by-comparison season a year after many expected the series to wrap) are worthy successors to the very best of The X-Files and choice viewing not just for "genre" fans but for anyone who enjoys great character work played out through superbly inventive storytelling.